 GUILT-FREE SWEETENERS

-Chemically speaking, the sugars in fresh fruits and in caloric sweeteners (such as table sugar and honey) are the same, but for our health they couldn't be more different.
-Sugars in fruits come along with fiber, vitamins, minerals, and antioxidants.
-Find here the top guilt-free sugar swaps.
+Chemically, the sugars in fresh fruit and those in sweeteners like table sugar and honey are the same.
+But when it comes to health, they couldn’t be more different.
+Fruit sugars come naturally packaged with fiber, vitamins, minerals, and antioxidants.
+Here, you’ll find the best guilt-free sugar swaps to satisfy your sweet tooth—without the drawbacks of regular sugar.

 -